 - unavailability of specialist in-house resources in the short timeframe available;

 - the need for an independent study or review; and

 - specialist skills and knowledge are not available in-house.

 Providers of consultancy services are selected through open tender, select tender, direct sourcing or panels.

-During 2008-09 no new consultancy contracts were entered into involving expenditure over $10,000.
-This amount includes GST.
+During 2009-10 no new consultancy contracts were entered into involving expenditure over $10,000 (inclusive of GST).

-While needing to recruit a specialist and numerically small workforce, the IGT has ensured that merit-based recruitment processes recognise gender, age and ethnicity issues.
+The IGT as noted, recruits its small workforce based on merit.
+In doing so it also seeks to take account of workplace diversity, recognising gender, age and ethnicity in that process.
 In this regard, a reasonable balance has resulted.
 Broader community involvement is encouraged, with staff members being supported in their professional association activities.

 Disability Action Plan

 The IGT has evaluated the Treasury Disability Action Plan and will continue to consider options available to a small agency.